joestringer/bsc/charter.md

 #.
 All Members must encourage open participation from any organization able to
 meet the membership requirements, regardless of competitive interests.
-Put another way, the Governing Board will not seek to exclude any member based on any criteria, requirements or reasons other than those that are reasonable and applied on a non-discriminatory basis to all members.
+Put another way, the Governing Board will not seek to exclude any member based on any criteria, requirements, or reasons other than those that are reasonable and applied on a non-discriminatory basis to all members.

 ## 10) Budget